dsp-uga/team-Squadron-final/ETHICS.md

 ## D. Modeling
  - [x] **D.1 Proxy discrimination**: Have we ensured that the model does not rely on variables or proxies for variables that are unfairly discriminatory?\
      No variables are discriminatory.
-Predicting future transactions doesn't depend on any unfair disciminatory information as it has nothing to do with that.
+Predicting future transactions doesn't depend on any unfair discriminatory information as it has nothing to do with that.

  - [x] **D.2 Fairness across groups**: Have we tested model results for fairness with respect to different affected groups (e.g., tested for disparate error rates)?\
  With our data being brain scans of humans, we would be interested if there does exist any unfairness across cultures.
 This is always one important questions to address before any project release, thus regardless if we as a group believe there is a chance for disparate error rates, it is our duty to check.